An escape from the city: Bath Mill Lodge Retreat review

-We were invited to review Bath Mill Lodge Retreat, a short drive from the historic spa town of Bath in Somerset.
-The location, less than three miles from the city centre and its famous Roman Baths, is the ideal spot for a city break with kids, with all the benefits of a country hideaway.
+Bath Mill Lodge Retreat is a short drive from the historic spa town of Bath in Somerset.
+It’s the ideal spot for a city break with kids, with all the benefits of a country hideaway close to world renowned sites like the Roman baths.
+Here’s our review of Bath Mill Lodge Retreat – a city escape in a rural setting.

 *Advertorial feature*